tonsky/rum/README.md

 Two gotchas:

-- Don’t forget to return `state` from mixin functions.
-If you’re using them for side-effects only, just return unmodified `state`.
+- Don’t forget to return `state` from the mixin functions.
+If you’re using them for side-effects only, just return an unmodified `state`.
-- If you put something into state in `:did-mount`/`:will-mount`, write a `:transfer-state` function that will move that attribute from old component instance to the new one.
+- If you put add something to the state through `:did-mount`/`:will-mount`, you must write a `:transfer-state` function to move that attribute from the old component instance to the new one.

 Here’s a full list of callbacks you can define in a mixin: